vicchi/wp-quadratum/readme.txt

 1. Activate the plugin.
 From the Dashboard, navigate to Plugins and click on the *"Activate"* link under the entry for WP Quadratum.
 1. Configure your Foursquare credentials; from the Dashboard, navigate to the *Settings / WP Quadratum* page or click on the *"Settings"* link from the Plugins page on the Dashboard.
 1. To display your Foursquare checkins, WP Quadratum needs to be authorised to access your Foursquare account information; this is a simple, safe and secure 3 step process.
 WP Quadratum never sees your account login information and cannot store any personally identifiable information.
-1. Step 1.
-Register this WordPress site as a Foursquare application on the [Foursquare OAuth Consumer Registration](https://foursquare.com/oauth/register) page.
+	1. Register your WordPress site as a Foursquare application on the [Foursquare App Registration](https://foursquare.com/developers/register) page.
 If you're not currently logged into your Foursquare account, you'll need to login with the Foursquare account whose checkins you want WP Quadratum to display.
-The *Application Name* is a label you want to use to identify this connection to your Foursquare account.
-The *Application Web Site* is the URL of your Wordpress site.
-The *Callback URL* will be provided for you and will be along the lines of http://www.yoursite.com/wp-content/plugins/wp-quadratum/includes/wp-quadratum-callback.php (this is just an example, *don't use this URL*).
+The *Your app name* field is a label you want to use to identify this connection to your Foursquare account.
+The *Download / welcome page url* is the URL of your Wordpress site.
+The *Redirect URI* will be provided for you and will be along the lines of http://www.yoursite.com/wp-content/plugins/wp-quadratum/includes/wp-quadratum-callback.php (this is just an example, *don't use this URL*). *Push API Notifications* should be set to *Disable pushes to this app*.
+All other fields can be left at their default values.
 Once you have successfully registered your site, you'll be provided with two keys, the *Client ID* and the *Client Secret*.
-1. Step 2.
-Copy and paste the supplied *Client ID* and *Client Secret* into the respective WP Quadratum setting fields.
+	1. Copy and paste the supplied *Client ID* and *Client Secret* into the respective WP Quadratum setting fields.
 Click on the *"Save Changes"* button to preserve them.
-1. Step 3.
-You should now be authorised and ready to go; click on the *Connect to Foursquare* button.
+	1. You should now be authorised and ready to go; click on the *Connect to Foursquare* button.
 1. Choose your mapping provider.
 From the *Maps* tab, select the map provider from the *Maps Provider* drop down.
 1. If your chosen mapping provider requires an API key or keys, enter them as requested.
 If you don't have an API key, each maps provider tab has a link to the provider's site where you can sign up and obtain your API key.
-1. If you have selected Nokia Maps as your map provider:
-	1. If you have the WP Nokia Auth plugin installed and configured, your Nokia Maps API keys will be shown in read-only form
-	1. If you don't have the WP Nokia Auth plugin installed and configured, you can enter your Nokia Maps API keys to give you, amongst other benefits, an increased per month transaction limit.
 Click on the *Save Changes* button to save your credentials.
 1. Add and configure a WP Quadratum Widget.
 From the Dashboard, navigate to *Appearance / Widgets* and drag the WP Quadratum Widget to your desired widget area.
-1. You can configure the widget's title, with widget's width and map height in px, the map zoom level and whether to show private checkins or not.
+1. You can configure the widget's title, with widget's width and map height in `px` or as a percentage, the map zoom level and whether to show private checkins or not.
 Click on the *Save* button to preserve your changes.

 == Frequently Asked Questions ==